mmiguelo/Get_next_Line/README.md

 ## ⚠️ Important Notes

-<br>⚡ BUFFER_SIZE can be modified at compile time.
+⚡ BUFFER_SIZE can be modified at compile time.
 <br>⚡ Returns NULL when no more lines are available.
 <br>⚡ Uses dynamic memory allocation, requiring manual free() calls.
 <br>⚡ Does not support multiple file descriptors simultaneously.
 (YET)